Dynamic Menu with JSON

 It is an Ajax script, which has the advantage of deliver us from using any server side programming language.
 Thanks to a simple Ajax function, we have just to create the XHR object.

-This file, and it is the true interest of this dynamic menu, can be generated automatically by an application, in particular when a new article is created and that we want to add it to the summary.
+This JSON file, and it is the true interest of this dynamic menu, can be generated automatically by an application, in particular when a new article is created and that we want to add it to the summary.

 The script of the menu